 The Georges Bank is a shoal (an elevated area of the seabed) off the coast of Massachusetts and Nova Scotia.
-It is roughly 150 miles in length by 80 miles across and is located approximately 800 miles south-west of the Grand Banks of Newfoundland.
-Once famed for its massively productive fishing the grand banks have been overfished for a long period of time (maybe centuries) leading to a massive reduction in the amount, range and quality of fish that this area produces.
+Once famed for its massively productive fishing the Georges Banks have been overfished for a long period of time leading to a massive reduction in the amount, range and quality of fish that this area produces.
 For the last few decades commercial fishing has been restricted in Georges Bank in an attempt to allow fish stocks to recover.
-This has met with mixed success, and led to sometimes bitter arguments between fishermen, government and environmentalists.
+This has met with mixed success, and led to sometimes bitter arguments between fishermen, government and conservationists.

 Characteristics of Georges Bank

 Georges Bank lies approximately sixty miles off the North American coast.
+It is roughly 150 miles in length by 80 miles across.
 Like the Grand Banks, Georges Bank has unique geographical features which account for its productivity.
 The area that makes up Georges Bank was once above sea level and formed part of the American mainland and held all manner of land-dwelling creatures.
-However, following massive changes in the world’s topography following the last glacial age rising sea levels that the Georges Bank became submerged beneath the Atlantic Ocean.
-This means that the area of the Georges Bank creates a raised undersea plateau with much shallower waters than the surrounding sea.
+However, following massive changes in the world’s topography following the last glacial age rising sea levels saw the Georges Bank become submerged beneath the Atlantic Ocean.
+This means that the area of the Georges Bank creates a raised undersea plateau which is much shallower than the surrounding sea.

-These characteristics allowed light to reach the seabed, creating abundant plant life and a perfect environment for microscopic sea creatures such as plankton and small fish such as herring and capelin (1).
-This, along with the flow of the Labrador Current, created the perfect environment which attracted masses of much bigger (and more commercially valuable) fish.
+These characteristics allowed light to reach the seabed, creating abundant plant life and a perfect environment for sea creatures such as plankton and small fish such as herring and capelin (1).
+This, along with the flow of the Labrador Current, attracted masses of much bigger (and more commercially valuable) fish.
 Cod, haddock, hake, yellowtail flounder and halibut were all abundant in the Georges Bank, along with a multitude of other species such as crabs, lobsters, shellfish and whales and dolphins.

-The immense productivity of Georges Bank became well known following the arrival of John Cabot (who also discovered, or at least popularised the fishing potential of the Grand Banks) in North America in the 1490s.
+The immense productivity of the Georges Bank became well known following the arrival of John Cabot (who also discovered – or at least popularised – the fishing potential of the Grand Banks off the coast of Newfoundland) in North America in the 1490s.
 By the 1500s Georges Bank was being fished by vessels from Europe – particularly France and Spain – which would catch cod, haddock and many other species and salt their catch and store it in barrels for the long journey home (2), while the Basque people of northern Spain specialised in catching Georges Bank whales to capitalise on the market for whale meat and blubber which was developing at this time.
 By the 1600s English colonists were also fishing the area and named it after Saint George, the patron Saint of England, leading to the modern-day name for this area (1).

 For around 400 years Georges Bank produced a seemingly inexhaustible supply of fish (3).
 With a growing number of vessels fishing the area, and catches supplying America and Canada and being exported to Europe and the West Indies and Caribbean the number of fish showed no signs of diminishing.